tfluhr/test-project/docs/chapters/desktop-workflow.md

 ## Install TinyTeX

-_You can skip this section if you already have LaTeX installed on your system._
+_You can skip this section if you already have LaTeX installed on your system.
+If you think you might have LaTeX, but are not sure, open a terminal and run `latex --version`.
+If you get a version number, you're good!
+If not, read on..._

 Lantern uses [$LaTeX$](https://www.latex-project.org/) to make PDFs. $Latex$ is a document production system that is commonly used for formatting mathematical notation and advanced typesetting.